Last Updated on November 11, 2019 by Katty

 These days Starbucks coffee shops are a common sight on almost every corner, in almost every major American and European city in the world–except Italy.
 Italy resisted all these years without a Starbucks, but the first shop opened in Milan on September 7, 2018.
 The coffeeshop is in Piazza Cordusio, and on the opening day people queued for three hours to have their latte at the first Starbucks in Italy.

-Think that's weird?
-Well, a quick review of Starbucks' history will show that it's probably not.
+Think it’s weird Starbucks took so long to break into the Italian market?
+Well, a quick review of Starbucks’ history will show that it’s probably not.